jecec/intracranial-tumor-classification/readme.md

 Noteworthy arguments for controlling training and evaluation:
 ```
 -resume: boolean for resuming training from checkpoint
--train_cv: boolean for controlling if k-fold cross validation should be used and trained
--train_main: boolean for controlling if the final singular model should be trained
+-train: boolean for toggling training of k-fold models
--evaluate: boolean for controlling if the final singular model should be evaluated
+-evaluate: boolean for toggling model evaluation
 ```
 These can be beneficial if you are troubleshooting specific phases or want to focus only on k-fold-cv training for example.

 ## Results
-Results were achieved using transfer learning on Resnet18.
+Results were achieved using transfer learning on Resnet34.

+### Validation
 Using K-Fold Cross Validation the following aggregated metrics were collected: (mean ± std)
 ```
 Loss: 0.0386 ± 0.0106